 - Default access rule

 When a match is found, evaluation stops.
-For example, if a local rule matches a given device, the device will not be evaluated against any of the XenMobile server rules or the default access rule.
+For example, if a local rule matches a given device, the device will not be evaluated against any of the XenMobile Server rules or the default access rule.
 This holds true within a given rule type as well.
-For example, if there’s more than a single match for a given device in the local rule list, as soon as the first match is encountered, evaluation stops.
+For example, if there’s more than a single match for a given device in the local rule list, when the first match is encountered, evaluation stops.

 XenMobile Mail Manager reevaluates the currently defined set of rules when device properties change, or when devices are added or removed, or when the rules themselves change.
 Major snapshots pick up device property changes and removals at configurable intervals.
 Minor Snapshots pick up new devices at configurable intervals.